zzGHzz/agents/README.md

 "Get data-scientist to analyze this customer behavior dataset" "Use ai-engineer to build a RAG system for document search" "Have mlops-engineer set up MLflow experiment tracking"

+# Business and marketing
+"Have business-analyst create investor deck with growth metrics" "Use content-marketer to write SEO-optimized blog post" "Get sales-automator to create cold email sequence" "Have customer-support draft FAQ documentation"
 ```

 ### Multi-Agent Workflows